 When Operation Save America/Operation Rescue (OSA/OR) announced its plans for a “siege” of Orlando abortion clinics (July 16-23,) pro-choice allies did not wait long before taking action.
-This event drew around 40 anti-choice protestors, and organizations such as Feminist Majority Foundation, NOW, and local student groups came together to ensure the safety of the clinics and patients.
+This event drew around 40 anti-choice protesters, and organizations such as Feminist Majority Foundation, NOW, and local student groups came together to ensure the safety of the clinics and patients.

 The extent to which these groups will go to intimidate and coerce someone out of even going inside the clinic is astounding.
 Despite relatively low numbers of OSA/OR supporters, they use aggressive methods.
 In addition to demonstrating outside clinics, extremists are targeting abortion providers at their private residences or at the homes of their family members.
 At least five physicians and clinic administrators have been harassed in their homes, but no arrests have been made so far.
 That tactic has been used before by this group and others.
 OSA’s leader, Flip Benham, was recently convicted of stalking abortion doctors at their homes in Charlotte, North Carolina.

 Antis sometimes shout misinformation into the clinics from outside in hopes of getting patients to leave.
 They often play on gender stereotypes and try to feed aggression against patients by telling men accompanying them that they are “inadequate and effeminate” because they are “letting their partner or friend get an abortion when they have the power to stop it.”
 These people know exactly what buttons to press and they clearly have no moral qualms about pursuing them.